Greg Kentwell: Biography

 Kentwell, born in Sydney, began racing midget cars before taking up speedway in 1957 at the Cumberland Oval in Parramatta, aged just 15.
 He became a protégé of Lionel Van Praag and began his British leagues career riding for Halifax Dukes during the 1966 British League season.

-He contributed towards the Halifax league and cup double winning season of 1966 despite spending the latter part of the season riding for Long Eaton Archers on loan.
+Kentwell contributed towards the Halifax league and cup double winning season of 1966 despite spending the latter part of the season riding for Long Eaton Archers on loan.

-He spent the rest of his British career riding for Halifax from 1967 to 1972, in which time he was third on the Halifax averages in 1971 with a 7.67 average.
+Kentwell spent the rest of his British career riding for Halifax from 1967 to 1972, in which time he was third on the Halifax averages in 1971 with a 7.67 average.
 In June 1969, he would gain a call up for the Great Britain team, which at the time could include Commonwealth riders, for a match against Sweden.

-He continued to ride in Australia afterwards and would earn 18 test caps in total for his country, including an 18-point maximum against England in December 1967.
+Kentwell continued to ride in Australia afterwards and would earn 18 test caps in total for his country, including an 18-point maximum against England in December 1967.
 He retired to concentrate on his plumbing business and later moved to the Sunshine Coast, Queensland and moved into the dredging industry.